Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

-They start downloading & playing with a bunch of them to test them out & to find the right functionality their looking for.
+They start downloading & playing with a bunch of them to test them out & to find the right functionality they’re looking for.
 They’ll find the one they love and forget they downloaded a bunch prior to their favorite.
 NOW, every time a visitor comes to their website, their browser has to download allllll of the plugin files for their active plugins.

 Some won’t affect your page speed & some will dramatically affect your page speed.

 So technically, it’s not the number of plugins that will directly affect your page speed, it’s the quality of the plugin.

 How do you figure out which plugins are slowing down your page?
 P3 Plugin Performance Profiler plugin is PERFECT for this.
-Seriously.

 It breaks down your plugins and lets you know WHICH plugins are slowing down your website, and by how much.

-Having pingbacks and trackbacks running on your website is a great way to keep track of who is sharing & mentioning your stuff on their blog….but having that little bit of insight uses up some of your speed power.
+Having pingbacks and trackbacks running on your website is a great way to keep track of who is sharing & mentioning your stuff on their blog but having that little bit of insight uses up some of your speed power.